Mastery English Exam C2 Level CEFR

 - evidence of excellent control of structures and organisation of language

 - full control of collocation

-- full control of style, idiom, inference
+- coherent presentation and full control of style, idiom, inference

 - nuanced differentiation of variety and tone

 What does the candidate have to do in their Mastery test?

 - write a formal academic composition

 - write contrasting styles of correspondence - formal and informal

 - read text of various types, including authentic